Download This Sample

 Sign Me Up

-Hyperbole is when you use language to exaggerate what you mean or emphasize a point.
-It’s often used to make something sound much bigger and better than it actually is or to make something sound much more dramatic.
-Hyperbole is a figure of speech.
+Hyperbole is a figure of speech you use when you want to exaggerate what you mean or emphasize a point.
+It comes from the Greek word to mean “excess” and is often used to make something sound much bigger, better, funnier, or more dramatic than it actually is.
+Hyperbole is a useful tool in language.

 In American and British English, hyperbole is pronounced ‘HI-PUR-BOW-LEE’.